cwfergus/failureproject/README.txt

 	ex) Saved in the same folder as the script: lastyearanalysis ex) Saved in the data folder, where the input file is: data/lastyearanalysis

+5) Specify which analysis you want, by typing the number corresponding to your choice and hitting enter.
+You will always be given the Summary page.

-5) Wait a maximum of 30 secounds.
-If the file has not appeared at the chosen location, and no errors have appeared, something is wrong!
+5) Wait a maximum of 2 min.
+If the file/s has not appeared at the chosen location, and no errors have appeared, something is wrong!

-6) Open the excel file and enjoy the data!
+6) Open the excel file/s and enjoy the data!

 --------------------------------------------------------------------------------------
 Raw File